trustbloc/agent-sdk/cmd/wallet-js-sdk/docs/wallet_sdk.md

  If present, reads presentation definition(s) from offer credential message, performs query in wallet and returns response presentation(s) to be shared.

 **Kind**: instance method of [<code>exports.DIDComm</code>](#exp_module_didcomm--exports.DIDComm)
-**Returns**: <code>Object</code> - response - promise of object containing offer credential message from issuer or error if operation fails.<code>String</code> - response.threadID - thread ID of credential interaction, to be used for correlation in future.<code>Array.&lt;Object&gt;</code> - response.presentations - array of presentation responses from wallet query.<code>Array.&lt;Object&gt;</code> - response.normalized - normalized version of `response.presentations` where response credentials are grouped by input descriptors.
+**Returns**: <code>Object</code> - response - promise of object containing offer credential message from issuer or error if operation fails.<code>String</code> - response.threadID - thread ID of credential interaction, to be used for correlation in future.<code>Object</code> - response.error - error containing status, code and redirect URL if requested by issuer.<code>Object</code> - manifest - credential manifest sent by issuer.<code>Object</code> - fulfillment - credential fulfillment sent by issuer.<code>Array.&lt;Object&gt;</code> - response.presentations - array of presentation responses from wallet query.<code>Array.&lt;Object&gt;</code> - response.normalized - normalized version of `response.presentations` where response credentials are grouped by input descriptors.<code>String</code> - domain - domain parameter sent by issuer for proving ownership of DID or freshness of proof.<code>String</code> - challenge - challenge parameter sent by issuer for proving ownership of DID or freshness of proof..<code>String</code> - comment - custom comment sent by issuer along with credential fulfillment.
 Can be used to detect multiple credential result for same query.
 **See**: [WACI Issuance flow ](https://identity.foundation/waci-presentation-exchange/#issuance-2) for more details.